Hexamethyldisiloxane

-Hexamethyldisiloxane (HMDSO) is an organosilicon compound with the formula O[Si(CH3)3]2.
+Hexamethyldisiloxane (HMDSO or MM) is an organosilicon compound with the formula O[Si(CH3)3]2.
 This volatile colourless liquid is used as a solvent and as a reagent in organic synthesis.
 It is prepared by the hydrolysis of trimethylsilyl chloride.
 The molecule is the protypical disiloxane and resembles a subunit of polydimethylsiloxane.

 Synthesis and reactions

-Hexamethyldisiloxane can be produced by addition of trimethylsilyl chloride to purified water:
+Hexamethyldisiloxane can be produced by the addition of trimethylsilyl chloride to purified water: